emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Has watchlists when you signup. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
+## EE3
+### Score: 12/22
+1. Streams load very fast. ✔️
+1. Content is 1080p, but cannot be changed. ⚠️
+1. Good for both new and old content. ✔️
+1. Only 1 source but its good. ⚠️
+1. Site has movies only so it doesn't need episode auto-next. ⚠️
+1. UI is alright but has room for improvement. ⚠️
+1. Has built in subs for most content. ✔️
+1. Sites only has movies. ❌
+1. Site has watchlists, continue watching and history. ✔️
+1. Site has no sorting or content discoverability options. ❌
+1. Site does not have 4K content. ❌

+***